Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Conclusion

-Although we do not guarantee global optimality in the high-dimensional neural-parameter space, the strict concavity of the Merton objective ensures a unique global optimum in continuous time.
-Empirically, the extended domain and alignment penalty help guide parameter updates more reliably toward this Pontryagin-aligned solution, even in the presence of non-convexities.
-Further refinements could explore advanced variance-reduction techniques, expand to higher-dimensional or constrained markets, or combine value-based PDE elements with the adjoint-based perspective.
+Further refinements could explore advanced variance-reduction techniques, expand to higher-dimensional or constrained markets, or combine value-based PDE elements with the adjoint-based insights.
 Overall, these findings illustrate how continuous-time control principles can enrich modern deep learning approaches to stochastic optimization.
 By embedding the local costate viewpoint into a discrete-time training loop, the PG-DPO framework provides an efficient path to near-optimal controls for complex continuous-time finance problems and beyond.